Mmesek/mmesek.github.io/content/Portfolio/feature-slide.md

 # Pricing

 Our managed hosting service is available starting at €100 per year, ensuring your server runs smoothly without the hassle of self-hosting.

+Need something more tailored to your needs or even more sophisticated?
+Let's [talk](/contact)!